gponsinet/make-everything/README.md

 # dotmk
-:muscle: Preconfigured .mk files to improve your productivity
+:muscle: Fasten your development setup to focus on release

 ## Warning

-This code is currently not stable, please creates issues and tell me what you want to improve, this is what this repository is looking for, thank you :heart:
+This code is currently not stable, please creates issues and tell me what you want to improve, or make pull request directly, this is what this repository is looking for, thank you :heart:

 ## Installation